OpenROV/openrov-software/README.md

     su
     vi /etc/hostname

-Change from "omap" (without quotes) to "openrov-XXXX" (without quotes) - where XXXX is your serial number.
+Change from "arm" (without quotes) to "openrov-XXXX" (without quotes) - where XXXX is your serial number.

     vi /etc/hosts

-Change from "omap" (without quotes) to "openrov-XXXX" (without quotes) - where XXXX is your serial number.
+Change from "arm" (without quotes) to "openrov-XXXX" (without quotes) - where XXXX is your serial number.

     reboot